Cooking

 After each meal, have those you served evaluate the meal on

 presentation and taste, and then evaluate your own meal.
-Discuss what
+Discuss

-help ensure successful outdoor cooking.
+planning and preparation help ensure successful outdoor cooking.

 g.